hazelsparrow/swift/HOWTO.md

 It is recommended to add new Swift views through this extension.
 After installing this extension, a new item will be added to "Add new item" menu in Visual Studio.

 #### Configuring Swift View Parser
-Swift comes with a custom view parser that is required to handle ascx files with no codebehind and support Intellisense when working with models in `.ascx` files.
+Swift comes with a custom view parser tGhat is required to handle ascx files with no codebehind and support Intellisense when working with models in `.ascx` files.
 To set it up, change the `<pages>` node in your `web.config` as follows:

 ```
 <pages validateRequest="false" enableEventValidation="false" pageParserFilterType="Swift.ViewTypeParserFilter, Swift" userControlBaseType="Swift.SwiftControl, Swift">